tinacms/tina.io/content/docs/index.md

 ---
 title: Tina Docs
 id: introduction
-last_edited: '2021-07-27T15:51:56.737Z'
+last_edited: '2023-07-18T15:51:56.737Z'
 next: /docs/product-tour
 ---

 ## Introduction

-Tina is a Git-backed headless content management system that enables developers and content creators to collaborate seamlessly.
-With Tina, developers can create a custom visual editing experience that is perfectly tailored to their site.
+Tina is an open-source, Git-backed headless content management system (CMS) that empowers both developers and content creators to collaborate seamlessly on a single platform.
+Tina enables developers to craft a custom visual editing experience perfectly tailored to their website or application while supporting a broad range of content types such as Markdown, MDX, and JSON.

 <div style="position:relative;padding-top:56.25%;">
   <iframe width="560" frameborder="0" allowfullscreen